FoggyMist/JukeBox/README.md

 JavaScript based bot opens Slack RTM websocket and gathers information about all activities in it's team.

-**Yes, it sees mostly everything thats sent in group channels or private messages it is in.**
+**Yes, it sees mostly everything that is sent in group channels or private messages it is in.**

 **No, it does not send it anywhere and no data is stored outside browser's chache.**